 Rudy immediately made lots of friends at the MHS.
-He is described as approximately 2 yr. old Lab mix and after a few days with no claims from any owner, the MHS medical team administered his vaccinations, heart worm test, flea treatment and got him neutered.
-Upon closer examination it was determined that his deformities are the result of birth defects not a traumatic injury as was reported at first.
+He was described as approximately 2 yr. old Lab mix and after a few days with no claims from any owner, the MHS medical team administered his vaccinations, heart worm test, flea treatment and got him neutered.
+Upon closer examination it was determined that his deformities were the result of birth defects not a traumatic injury as was reported at first.

-He is such a success with children the plan is to certify him to enter hospitals, to help children, and veterans with disabilities.
+He is such a success with children, the plan is to certify him to enter hospitals, to help children, and veterans with disabilities.
 Then the question was raised, what can we do to help Rudy with his own disabilities?
-He doesn’t care that he is missing a foot, he just loves all the attention but his deformed left foot gets tired and sore from all the extra work and will eventually breakdown even more.
+He doesn't care that he is missing a foot, he just loves all the attention but his deformed left foot gets tired and sore from all the extra work and will eventually breakdown even more.
 So with help from our friends, we made an appointment at Avondale Pet Hospital in Des Moines, Iowa.
-Dr. Christie Carlo donated an in-depth examination and approved Rudy as a great candidate for a support boot for his left leg and a prosthetic for his right.
+Dr. Christie Carlo donated her services for an in-depth examination and approved Rudy as a great candidate for a support boot for his left leg and a prosthetic for his right.

 Rudy would need surgery to prepare both front legs for the boot and prosthesis so we reached out to our good friend, Dr. Scott Yonker at Urgent Pet Care in Millard, Nebraska.
 He offered to donate the x-rays and perform the surgery.
 In May Rudy underwent this procedure and has fully recovered.
 In early July 2017, Rudy returned to Dr. Carlo’s clinic in Des Moines, where they crafted casts of his legs so they could proceed with making the boot and prosthesis.